Best Ophthalmologists in Queens, NY

 Pay close attention to changes in your eyesight if you have one or more of the underlying medical conditions.
 The ailments that can dramatically affect your vision include:

-Your physician focuses first on prevention.
+Your ophthalmologist focuses first on prevention.
 Healthy routines, from eating a balanced diet to working out, improve your overall well-being, but it also helps your eyesight.
 So you may need to make some recommended lifestyle changes to reduce the discomfort and symptoms affecting your vision.
-Maintain a positive attitude and follow your physician instructions to avoid further vision loss.
+Maintain a positive attitude and follow your doctor’s instructions to avoid further vision loss.

 • Astigmatism